carlslatter16/HumanPassFuzzer/README.md

  * TUI / toggles for levels of intensity
  * Single direction l or i etc.. to !
  * Closer behavior to hashcat rules
- * Speed & Efficiency Improvements
+ * Speed & efficiency improvements
+ * Added '123' affix

  ## Built With: